In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

 If the pressure in your eye is constantly too high or too low, it could be a warning that you may have problems with your vision.

 What is considered normal eye pressure?

 Normal intraocular pressures average between 12-22 mm Hg.
-The “mm Hg” refers to millimeters of mercury, which is a scale to record eye pressure.
+The “mm Hg” refers to millimeters of mercury, a scale to record eye pressure.

-Eye pressure may vary hourly, daily and weekly.
+Eye pressure may vary hourly, daily, and weekly.
 Many factors can affect the up and down changes in a person’s intraocular pressure.
-These daily changes are normal.
+These daily changes are expected.

-In general, the higher the pressure, the greater the risk to the optic nerve.
-Some optic nerves develop glaucoma even at low pressures (this is called normal tension glaucoma) so it is important that the optic nerve be examined no matter what the pressure is.
+The higher the pressure, the greater the risk to the optic nerve.
+Some optic nerves develop glaucoma even at low pressures (this is called normal-tension glaucoma), so the optic nerve must be examined no matter what the pressure is.

 Eye pressure control